 Cheapest States for OSHA 30-Hour Construction Safety in 2026

-In 2026, the cost of obtaining an OSHA 30-Hour Construction Safety certification shows a surprising uniformity across the United States, with every state ranging from $800 to $2,500.
-This article explores the economic landscape of these costs, highlighting the cheapest and most expensive states, and delves into the factors influencing these prices.
+As we look towards 2026, the cost of OSHA 30-Hour Construction Safety training remains a significant consideration for professionals in the construction industry.
+Across the United States, the price for this essential training varies, with a national average cost range of $800 to $2,500.
+This article explores the financial landscape of OSHA training, highlighting the cheapest and most expensive states and discussing the factors that influence these costs.

 Top 5 Cheapest States